Justin Jackson among top free-agent finds for Week 15

 Theo Riddick, RB, Detroit Lions (36.9 percent): Riddick is one of those players who feels bound to remain on this list for the duration of the season, as he isn't a must-start by any means but has enough value in a deeper PPR format because of his pass-catching acumen to stay on the radar.
 With 32 catches during his past six games, Riddick still feels like the steadiest play in the Lions' backfield until Kerryon Johnson returns.

 Tim Patrick, WR, Denver Broncos (.6 percent): That's right, two Broncos wide receivers make this column, as Patrick actually led the team with 10 targets and seven catches of his own.
 Patrick is a massive target at 6-foot-5 and a player whose development has been noted and appreciated in Denver.
-While I feel as though Hamilton has more natural ability and upside in fantasy football, Patrick is another deep league consideration.
+While I feel as though Hamilton has more natural ability and upside in fantasy football, Patrick is another deep-league consideration.
 And kudos to the great Chris Mortensen for making Patrick his Week 14 long shot on Fantasy Football Now.

 Curtis Samuel, WR, Carolina Panthers (32.5 percent): During the past two games, Samuel has seen his target share rise steadily for the Panthers, hauling in 10 catches on 19 targets.
 Given that Samuel had just 25 targets all season prior to these two games, its safe to say the Panthers have made an effort to get him more involved.
-While he's not yet a starter in lineups, it's not unreasonable to say he's the second most interesting Panthers receiver behind DJ Moore -- ahead of Devin Funchess.
+While he's not yet a starter in lineups, it's not unreasonable to say he's the second-most-interesting Panthers receiver behind DJ Moore -- ahead of Devin Funchess.

 Josh Allen, QB, Buffalo Bills (16.9 percent): How risky do you feel?
 That's what it would come down to if you want to start QB Josh Allen, who has been on an absolute tear with his legs during the past three weeks.
 Allen rushed for 335 yards, helping him to at least 19 fantasy points in each outing.
 He's completed just 50 percent of his passes during that stretch, so it's clear the value in Allen is tied to his rushing.
 Can it persist?
 He's averaging 10.3 carries during the past three games ... so for now, I still view him as a better option in a two-quarterback league.

 Vernon Davis, TE, Washington Redskins (5.0 percent): Jordan Reed left the Redskins' disaster against the Giants with a foot injury, putting him in jeopardy of missing his first game this season in Week 15.
-Davis would be the next man up, and we know he is a capable pass catcher and still a very good athlete.
+Davis would be the next man up, and we know he is a capable pass-catcher and still a very good athlete.
 The Redskins' offense is a disaster right now, but Davis is an add at tight end due to the lack of depth at the position.